-During the Medieval and early Modern eras, the threat of criminal or ecclesiastical sanction was the most pressing threat to truthfulness and integrity.
+During the Medieval and early Modern eras, the right to silence most often became an issue in criminal and ecclesiastical proceedings because the threat of criminal or ecclesiastical sanction was then the most pressing threat to truthfulness and integrity.
 Today, people face other sanctions for refusing to speak their opinions, quite apart from any criminal prosecution.
-See, e.g., Vlaming v.
-W. Point Sch.
-Bd., 895 S.E.2d 705, 712-13 (Va.
-2023) (schoolteacher lost job when he declined to refer to transgender student by government-mandated pronouns, despite agreeing to use the student's preferred name).
-The right to silence can protect Americans from that threat, just as it has protected minority views and opinions for centuries.
+The threat of losing one's career and professional reputation looms in and out of the courtroom, as Mr. Vlaming discovered.
+The right to silence is capable of protecting Americans from that threat, just as it has protected minority views and opinions for centuries.